3 Ways Your Brand can Support Black-Owned Businesses & Artists in 2022

-2020 was a tumultuous year, to say the least.
-While there were a lot of heartaches, 2020 also provided us with multiple opportunities to educate ourselves — including the importance of choosing to support Black-owned businesses and artists.
+The past few years have been tumultuous, to say the least.
+While there were a lot of heartaches, 2020-2022 also provided us with multiple opportunities to educate ourselves — including the importance of choosing to support Black-owned businesses and artists.

 The murder of George Floyd marked a turning point in the Black Lives Matter movement.
 His loss and the loss of countless people of color were felt worldwide.
 Demands for social justice were loud and clear, ranging from the United States to Australia.
 Protests brought awareness to the systemic injustices within our society, empowering people to make a difference within their communities.